The tropical $n$-gonal construction: Tropical abelian varieties

-where $[\Theta] \in H^{1,1} \big( \Jac(\Gamma)\big)$ is the class of the theta divisor of $\Jac(\Gamma)$, which lives in homology via Poincar\'e duality.
+Here $\xi=\cyc[\Theta] \in H^{1,1}( \Jac(\Gamma))$ is the principal polarization on $\Jac(\Gamma)$ and we have identified $H_{d,d}(\Jac(\Ga))$ with $H^{g-d,g-d}(\Jac(\Ga))$ by Poincar\'e duality.
 The algebraic Poincar\'e formula has an analogue for Prym varieties, which is part of Welters' criterion and which we call the Poincar\'e--Prym formula.
 We conjecture that this formula holds in the tropical setting as well: